A Cycloidal Quasi-Direct Drive Actuator Design, Fabrication and Control

 2.4 Transmission Selection: Why Cycloidal Reducer?

 In dynamic legged locomotion, the actuator must withstand high impact loads caused by ground reaction forces.
-While Harmonic Drives are industry standards for zero-backlash precision, their flexible spline mechanism is notoriously fragile under shock loads.
+While Harmonic Drives are industry standards for zero-backlash precision, their flexible spline mechanism is fragile under shock loads.
+And structurally, it’s not suitable for low-ratio reducer.

 Similarly, Planetary Gearboxes, though common, exhibit inherent backlash.
 It works well with aluminum gears, but becomes significantly fragile when 3D printed.
 In a 3D-printed planetary system, the stress concentrates on individual small gear teeth, making them prone to catastrophic failure under sudden external forces.